mattbdean/JRAW/README.md

 #Java Reddit API Wrapper [![travis-ci build status](https://travis-ci.org/thatJavaNerd/JRAW.svg?branch=master)](https://travis-ci.org/thatJavaNerd/JRAW)

 >JRAW is currently in an experimental stage, and therefore subject to API changes.
-You are, however, able to use this library in your own projects.
+Application-breaking changes could occur at any release before 1.0.

-JRAW was built off of two main principles:
+JRAW was built off these principles:

 1. Provide a solid foundation upon which to send HTTP requests
 2. Make using the Reddit API feel as comforatble as possible for Java developers